studytutorials/octotree_light/README.md

 supereight is made of three main components:

 * `se_core`: the main header only template octree library
+* `se_shared`: third party libraries and code required throughout supereight.
+* `se_voxel_impl`: classes intended to be used as template parameters for the `se_denseslam` pipeline.
+These classes define the data stored in the octree voxels and how new measurements are integrated into the octree.
 * `se_denseslam`: the volumetric SLAM pipelines presented in [1], which can be compiled in a library and used in external projects.
-Notice that the pipeline API exposes the discrete octree map via a shared pointer.
+Notice that the pipeline API exposes the discrete octree map via a `shared_ptr`.
 As the map is a template class, it needs to be instantiated correctly.
-You do this by defining a `SE_FIELD_TYPE` macro before including `DenseSLAMSystem.h`.
-The field type must be consistent with the library you are linking against.
-Have a look at `se_denseslam` and `se_apps` CMakeLists to see how it is done in our examples.
+This is done by setting the value of the `SE_VOXEL_IMPLEMENTATION` macro to the name of one of the classes defined in `se_voxel_impl`.
+By default pipelines are created for each of the voxel implementations defined in `se_voxel_impl`.
-* `se_apps`: front-end applications which run the `se-denseslam` pipelines on given inputs or live camera.
+* `se_apps`: front-end applications which run the `se_denseslam` pipelines on given inputs or live camera.
-* `se_shared`: third party libraries and code required throughout supereight
 * `se_tools`: related tools and scripts (e.g. for converting datasets and evaluating the pipeline)